vincenthphung/direct-rep/journals/kim_geraghty.md

 We have one database on render and one database on Elephant SQL.
 We had to restart a few times but finally got it working.
 We had some errors with too many connections with the database.
 We did upgrade to a slightly better than free version and changed the method we use in our pool.py files to access and insert data into the database.
 We have two services deployed on render.
-We got the frontend deployment done.
+I got the frontend deployment done.
 We're using the gitlab-ci.yml file and have our environment variables saved on render and gitlab.
 These include our API keys, database urls, third party api endpoints, public url, and render's urls for our microservices.

 I fixed the leading zeros issue by converting the zipcode from an integer to a string.
 Everything works now.